REGENERATION IN PLACE

 LODGING OPTIONS ARE FIRST COME/FIRST SERVED

 1) COMMUNAL BARN - with three shared bathrooms and full electricity.
-There are 3 private bedrooms each with one double bed and 2 single beds in bunk-house style loft room.
+There are 4 private bedrooms each with a queen or double bed.

 COST: